-To be authorized to discharge under this Order, the Discharger must submit a Notice of Intent (NOI) in accordance with the requirements of Part II.D of the Order.
-Upon receipt of the application, the Executive Officer shall determine the applicability of this Order to the discharge.
+To be authorized to discharge under this Order, the Discharger must submit a Notice of Intent (NOI) to the Los Angeles Water Board in accordance with the requirements of section II.D of this Order.
+Upon receipt of the application (i.e., Notice of Intent), the Executive Officer shall determine the applicability of this Order to the discharge.
 If the discharge is eligible, the Executive Officer shall issue a notice of applicability (NOA) to the Discharger that the discharge is authorized under the terms and conditions of this Order and prescribe an appropriate monitoring and reporting program (MRP).
 The Discharger shall comply with the requirements of this Order and other conditions prescribed in the NOA.
-For new discharges, the discharge shall not commence until receipt of the NOA for coverage under this General Permit or until an individual NPDES permit is issued by the Los Angeles Water Board.
+For new discharges, the discharge shall not commence until receipt of the NOA for coverage under this General Order or until an individual NPDES permit is issued by the California Regional Water Quality Control Board, Los Angeles Region (Los Angeles Water Board).
+The definitions, acronyms and abbreviations used in this Order are listed in Attachment A, and the Basin Plan mineral effluent limitations for stream reaches are listed in Attachment B.